ggarra13/mrv2/src/docs/en/_sources/user_docs/hdr.rst.txt

 NDI®
 ----

 NDI® uses your local LAN to transmit the video through and can be used for reviewing content among artists.
-Currently, the Normal NDI SDK is limited to 8-bits, not HDR.
-We are waiting on confirmation whether the Advanced NDI SDK can be distibuted freely.

 If you want to view NDI® with full HDR on a computer monitor, you can use the NDI Tools (macOS or Windows only), which can be downloaded from: